 - 33.1 Advertisements for e-cigarettes must be socially responsible. - 33.2 Advertisements must contain nothing which promotes any design, imagery or logo style that might reasonably be associated in the audience's mind with a tobacco brand. - 33.3 Advertisements must contain nothing which promotes the use of a tobacco product or shows the use of a tobacco product in a positive light.
-This rule is not intended to prevent cigarette-like products being shown. - 33.4 Advertisements must make clear that the product is an e-cigarette and not a tobacco product. - 33.5 Advertisements must not contain health or medicinal claims unless the product is authorised for those purposes by the MHRA.
-E-cigarettes may be presented as an alternative to tobacco but marketers must do nothing to undermine the message that quitting tobacco use is the best option for health. - 33.6 Advertisements must not use health professionals to endorse electronic cigarettes. - 33.7 Advertisements must state clearly if the product contains nicotine.
-They may include factual information about other product ingredients.

-- 33.8 Advertisements must not encourage non-smokers or non-nicotine-users to use e-cigarettes. - 33.9 Advertisements must not be likely to appeal particularly to people under 18, especially by reflecting or being associated with youth culture.
+This rule is not intended to prevent cigarette-like products being shown. - 33.4 Advertisements must make clear that the product is an e-cigarette and not a tobacco product. - 33.5 Advertisements must not contain medicinal claims unless the product is authorised for those purposes by the MHRA.
+E-cigarettes may be presented as an alternative to tobacco but marketers must do nothing to undermine the message that quitting tobacco use is the best option for health. - 33.6 Advertisements must not use health professionals to endorse electronic cigarettes.
+For the avoidance of doubt, this does not apply to public health campaigns (see rule 10.1.11). - 33.7 This rule was deleted on 8 November 2018, following public consultation. - 33.8 Advertisements must not encourage non-smokers or non-nicotine-users to use e-cigarettes. - 33.9 Advertisements must not be likely to appeal particularly to people under 18, especially by reflecting or being associated with youth culture.
 They should not feature or portray real or fictitious characters who are likely to appeal particularly to people under 18.
-People shown using e-cigarettes or playing a significant role should not be shown behaving in an adolescent or juvenile manner. - 33.10 People shown using e-cigarettes or playing a significant role must neither be, nor seem to be, under 25.
-People under 25 may be shown in an incidental role but must be obviously not using e-cigarettes. - Radio Central Copy Clearance - Radio broadcasters must ensure advertisements for e-cigarettes are centrally cleared.
+People shown using e-cigarettes or playing a significant role

+- should not be shown behaving in an adolescent or juvenile manner. - 33.10 People shown using e-cigarettes or playing a significant role must neither be, nor seem to be, under 25.
+People under 25 may be shown in an incidental role but must be obviously not using e-cigarettes. - 33.11 Radio Central Copy Clearance Radio broadcasters must ensure advertisements for e-cigarettes are centrally cleared.